-On October 27, 2017, we completed a follow-on public offering of ordinary shares.
-We issued and sold 5,000,000 ordinary shares at \$18.25 per ordinary share, resulting in gross proceeds of approximately \$91.3 million.
+On October 27, 2017, we completed a follow-on public offering of 5,000,000 ordinary shares at \$18.25 per ordinary share, resulting in gross proceeds of approximately \$91.3 million.
 The net proceeds to us from this offering were approximately \$85.3 million, after deducting underwriting discounts and commissions and other offering expenses payable by us.